 Ravenna was three times capital (of the Roman Empire, of the Ostrogothic Kingdom, of the Byzantine Exarchate), and behind the illusory plainness of its buildings’ façades it hides an excessive richness of details and stories to listen to, fast bikes whizzing by, ringing bells, and bypassers standing and talking to each other in the main square, the Piazza del Popolo, the civil and social centre of the city.
 Ravenna may seem like many other cities, but it conceals an extraordinary and unexpected vitality.

-Ravenna hosts also many museums, starting from the MAR Ravenna Art Museum, that hosts several permanent collections, as well as temporary high-profile exhibitions.
-Moreover in the city centre are the National Museum with many artefacts of Roman, Byzantine – and not only – periods; the Tamo Museum, which offers a real tour inside the world of mosaic; the Archiepiscopal Museum with its collections, including the well-known pulpit of Massimiano, and the Chapel of Sant’Andrea; the Dante Museum, the Risorgimento Museum and the historic Museums of Marionette and of Dolls.
+Ravenna hosts also many museums, starting from the MAR – Ravenna Art Museum, that hosts several permanent collections, as well as temporary high-profile exhibitions.
+Moreover in the city centre are the National Museum with many artefacts of Roman, Byzantine – and not only – periods; the Archiepiscopal Museum with its collections, including the well-known pulpit of Massimiano, and the Chapel of Sant’Andrea; the Museo Dante and the Byron Museum, which will soon be opened.

 For all archaeological enthusiasts, you certainly cannot miss a visit to the new Classis Ravenna, inside the Archaeological Park of Classe, currently one of the most important archaeological museums in Italy, as well as a real travel backwards through the history of Ravenna.